borglab/gtsam/GTSAM-Concepts.md

 In GTSAM we assume that a manifold type can yield such a *Chart* at any point, and we require that a functor `defaultChart` is available that, when called for any point on the manifold, returns a Chart type.
 Hence, the functor itself can be seen as an *Atlas*.

-In detail, we ask the following are defined for a MANIFOLD type:
+In detail, we ask the following are defined in the namespace `gtsam::manifold::traits` for each MANIFOLD type:

 * values:
     * `dimension`, an int that indicates the dimensionality *n* of the manifold.
 In Eigen-fashion, we also support manifolds whose dimenionality is only defined at runtime, by specifying the value -1.
-* functors:
-	* `defaultChart`, returns the default chart at a point p
 * types:
     * `TangentVector`, type that lives in tangent space.
 This will almost always be an `Eigen::Matrix<double,n,1>`.
+	* `DefaultChart`,  the default chart at a point p
 * valid expressions:
     * `size_t dim = getDimension(p);` free function should be defined in case the dimension is not known at compile time.